Montreux jazz festival draws Prince, Sting, Marcus Miller

-LAUSANNE Prince, Leonard Cohen and Marcus Miller will headline the Montreux Jazz festival in July, expanded by the opening of a third concert hall "Lab", organizers said on Thursday.
+LAUSANNE Prince, Leonard Cohen and Marcus Miller will headline the Montreux Jazz festival in July, expanded by the opening of a third concert hall "Lab", organisers said on Thursday.

 Cohen will open the 47th edition of one of Europe's most prestigious summer music events, on July 4, and give a second concert the next night.